Cooperative Open-ended Learning Framework for Zero-shot Coordination: Cooperative Open-Ended Learning

 \begin{definition}[Graphic-Form Game] Given a set of parameterized strategies $\gN=\{1,2,\cdots,n\}$, a two-player graphic-form game (GFG) is a tuple $\gG = (\gN, \rmE, \rvw)$, which could be represented as a directed weighted graph. $\gN,\rmE,\rvw$ are the set of nodes, edges, and weights, respectively.
 Given an edge $(i,j)$, $\rvw(i,j)$ represents the expected results of $i$ playing with $j$.
 The graphic representation of GFG is called a game graph. \end{definition} The payoff matrix of $\gG$ is denoted as $\gM$, where $\gM(i,j)=\rvw(i,j), \forall i,j \in \gN$.
 Our goal is to improve the upper bound of other strategies' outcomes in the cooperation within the population, which implies that the strategy should be preferred over other strategies.

 Moreover, we propose preference graphic-form games (P-GFGs) as an efficient tool to analyze the current learning state, which can profile the degree of preference for each node in GFGs.
-Specifically, P-GFG is a subgraph of GFG, where each node only retains the out-edge with maximum weight among all out-edges except for its self-loop.
-Given a GFG $(\gN, \rmE, \rvw)$, the P-GFG could be defined as $\gG^\prime = \{\gN,\rmE^\prime, \rvw\}$, where $\rmE^\prime=\{(i,j) | \argmax_j \rvw(i, j), \forall j\in \{\gN\backslash i\}, \forall i \in \gN\}$ is the set of edges.
-The graphic representation of P-GFG is called a preference graph.
+Specifically, P-GFG is a subgraph of GFG, where each node only retains the out-edge with maximum weight among all out-edges except for its self-loop. \begin{definition}[Preference Graphic-Form Game] Given a graphic-form game $(\gN, \rmE, \rvw)$, the Preference Graphic-Form Game (P-GFG) could be defined as $\gG^\prime = \{\gN,\rmE^\prime, \rvw\}$, where $\rmE^\prime=\{(i,j) | \argmax_j \rvw(i, j), \forall j\in \{\gN\backslash i\}, \forall i \in \gN\}$ is the set of edges.
+The graphic representation of P-GFG is called a preference graph. \end{definition}

 To deeply investigate the learning process, we further introduce the \textit{sub-preference graphs} based on P-GFGs, which aim to reformulate previous learning states and analyze the learning behavior of the algorithm.
 Suppose that there is a set of sequentially generated strategies $\gN_n=\{1,2,\cdots,n\}$, where the index also represents the number of iterations for simplicity.
 For each previous iteration $i<n$, the sub-preference game form graph is denoted as $\{\gN_i, \rmE^\prime_i,\mb{w}_i\}$, where $\gN_i=\{1,2,\cdots,i\}$ is the set of strategies in iteration $i$, and $\rmE^\prime_i, and\ \mb{w}_i$ are the corresponding edges and weights.